SteveJustin1963/MINTX/README.md

 - Matrix **Subtraction**: Subtracting corresponding elements of two matrices to produce a new matrix.
 - Scalar **Multiplication**: Multiplying every element of a matrix by a scalar value.
 - Matrix **Multiplication**: Multiplying two matrices to produce a new matrix.
+- Matrix **Multiplication**: Multiplying two matrices to produce a dot product
 - **Identity matrix**, An identity matrix is a special type of square matrix in which all the elements of the principal diagonal are ones and all other elements are zeros.
 - Matrix **Inversion**, Division: Finding the inverse of a matrix, which is a matrix that, when multiplied with the original matrix, yields the identity matrix.
 - **Transpose**: Computing the transpose of a matrix, which involves swapping its rows and columns.